K-12 Schools

 A Trauma Informed Approach to Accommodations for Students with Disabilities

-This workshop will cover some common challenges students with disabilities experience when seeking accommodations in K-12 schools, in college/university settings, and during the transition from K-12 to post-secondary education.
+This workshop will cover common challenges students with disabilities face when seeking accommodations in K-12 schools, college/university settings, and during the transition from K-12 to post-secondary education.
 A collaborative BIT/CARE team can be an effective aid in connecting students who need services and support to fully access and participate in the educational setting.
 We will share their personal and professional experiences serving students with a range of disabilities to help them better access the tools they need to be successful in the classroom.
-They will present opportunities to collaborate, support and create an inclusive educational experience with students with disabilities.
+They will present opportunities to collaborate, support, and create an inclusive educational experience with students with disabilities.
 For more information or to schedule a training, contact bethany@dprep.com.

 Addressing Criminal and Student Conduct Complaints